 - 1. Subject to paragraphs (2) and (3), the provisions of Articles 31-33 shall apply accordingly to industrial design applications. - 2.
-An industrial design application shall contain the drawing.
-An industrial design application may also contain photographs or samples of a textile fabric. - 3.
+An industrial design application shall contain illustrations, in particular drawings or photographs.
+An industrial design application may also contain or samples of a textile fabric. - 3.
 An industrial design application shall not be required to contain the claims and the abstract. - 4.
 One industrial design application may relate to individual appearances of a product having the essential features common (forms of an industrial design). - 5.
 One application may contain no more than ten forms of an industrial design, unless the said forms taken together constitute a complete set of products.
-All the forms of the industrial design contained in one application shall be presented in a form of figures of the drawing referred to in paragraph (2).
+All the forms of the industrial design contained in one application shall be presented in a form of figures on one of the illustrations referred to in paragraph (2).